ykcaj-i/lc-solutions/README.md

-leetcode solutions written in javascript/typescript
+leetcode solutions written in javascript/typescript. no AI usage.